tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Allowing the server to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.
-The server does this by storing the serialized hash state in the cookie (protected with some suitable integrity algorithm).
+The server does this by storing the hash of the ClientHello in the HelloRetryRequest cookie (protected with some suitable integrity algorithm).

 When sending a HelloRetryRequest, the server MAY provide a "cookie" extension to the client (this is an exception to the usual rule that the only extensions that